 Solution

-Alternatively, Daylight Saving Time Transition effects can be avoided by not scheduling any Tasks to happen during transition period.
+Alternatively, Daylight Saving Time Transition effects can be avoided by not scheduling any Tasks to happen during the transition period.

 Need a helping hand?